Docker for local web development, introduction: why should you care?Last updated: 2021-03-01 :: Published: 2020-03-04

 Meanwhile, others argue that the comparison is moot because the two technologies serve completely different purposes.

 I don't know what the future is made of.
 When it comes to technology, I like to consider myself a pragmatist: being a developer requires an awful lot of effort to stay up to date, and while I would love to explore the many technologies that arise pretty much on a daily basis, I simply don't have the time to do so.
-While the serverless movement has certainly been getting momentum, it is also still very much in its infancy, and I would like to see it mature further before I consider taking the plunge.
+While the serverless movement has certainly been getting momentum, it is also still in its infancy, and I would like to see it mature further before I consider taking the plunge.

 If serverless somehow ends up "eating the stack" and that is where all the jobs go, fine, I will make the switch.
-But I don't see such a market shift happening for another few years (if ever), and for the time being I'd rather focus on what is likely to make my CV attractive today.
+But I don't see such a market shift happening for another few years, and for the time being I'd rather focus on what is likely to make my CV attractive today.

 Companies are already slow to migrate to containers despite high interest, and the industry only recently rallied behind Kubernetes, which is poised to become the standard of container orchestration.
-Serverless represents an even greater paradigm shift that is nowhere near such consolidation: thinking it will flip the market at the snap of a finger is foolish in my opinion.
+Serverless represents an even greater paradigm shift that is still maturing: thinking it will flip the market at the snap of a finger is foolish in my opinion.

-That doesn't mean I won't use a Lambda function where it seems relevant, or that serverless shouldn't be on your watchlist.
-On that note, if you wish to explore the subject further, I found this article by ZDNet to be informative.
+That doesn't mean I won't use a Lambda function where it seems relevant, however, nor that serverless shouldn't be on your watchlist.

 "Performance is terrible"

 It used to be terrible.
 Now it's just not great.

 You're unlikely to get the same kind of speed as Homestead or something like Valet, but it will be acceptable.
-And I trust it will only get better over time: Windows now has Windows Subsystem for Linux version 2 (WSL 2), and there are ongoing discussions around performance on macOS.
+And I trust it will only get better over time: Windows now has Windows Subsystem for Linux version 2 (WSL 2), and discussions around performance on macOS are ongoing.